gayatrig19/we-travellers-frontend/README.md

 - Navigation bar is shown the same on all pages for consistent design and good UX.
 Responsive design allows for hamburger bar on smaller screens.
 When user is logged in - a user profile avatar and username is displayed.
 The displayed name and avatar for navbar is implemented to give a more personalized touch every time user visits the website.
 - The aim of the feature is so that the user can easily navigate around the website pages.
 Username and the profile avatar shown is there for confirmation of logged in state for user on each page.
 Options the user can select differ based on whether the user is logged in or not.
 This is so that the nav bar isn't overcrowded and is simple and intuitive to use.
+- The active link is marked for ease of accessibility so that the user knows the current page been visited.
 - Following options are displayed to the users based on their logged-in status:
   - Home - for all users
   - Sign Up - for unauthorised users